 Naila Marei is an Egyptian artist whose work I've been following for over a year, and now I can finally say it's been an absolute pleasure interviewing such a talented and amiable soul.

 She's an artist in every sense of the word.
 Through her distinctive and eccentric style, Marei mainly paints portraits of people from her imagination.
 By inherently exploring their essential state of being, her portraits come to life, and their presence becomes heightened with the stories and identities she translates within each character she creates.

-With such a keen emphasis on portraiture and her fascination with the human race, Marei's insights into the current human experience combined with her raw, emotive brushwork and dynamic colour palette expressed within her work essentially reveal the infinite ways of being.
+With such a keen emphasis on portraiture and her fascination with the human race, Marei's insights into the current human experience combined with her raw, emotive brushwork and dynamic colour palette essentially reveal the infinite ways of being.
 By sentimentalising her aesthetic and manifesting the subtle nuances of the characters, her paintings therefore contain an otherworldliness that you desperately want to become a part of.
 And this interview may take you a step closer in that direction.

 Tell me a little bit about your beginnings.
 How did your journey as an artist begin?
 Did you always know you wanted to pursue art as a career?

 I've been drawing since I was a little child.
 I spent all my time drawing people's faces with a blue biro pen on those little square papers my parents had beside the telephone.
 So I guess drawing was just always something I did.

 I don't see it being my career, but more of a basic extension of who I am.
 If I were to put it philosophically, I'd say it’s the way I express myself, in a way that words often fail me.

 Who are the artists that inspire you?

 Each one of your paintings comprises an impeccable and diverse colour palette.
 What informs the colour palette of your work?
 Where do you draw the inspiration?

 The colours are an act of impulse.
 I actually don't wear much colour when I dress, but with my pieces I guess I get the urge to do otherwise.